-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-3611 Valley Centre Drive, Suite 300 San Diego, California (Address of Principal Executive Offices)

-Registrant's telephone number, including area code:

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-Common Stock, par value \$0.0001 per share

-The NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934:

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes 🗆 No 🗵

-As of June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$2.3 billion, based on the closing price of the registrant's common stock on the NASDAQ Global Select Market on June 30, 2016 of \$32.46 per share.

-As of January 31, 2017, 121,407,626 shares of the registrant's common stock, \$0.0001 par value, were outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement to be filed with the Securities and Exchange Commission by May 1, 2017 are incorporated by reference into Part III of this report.

-(I.R.S.
-Employer Identification Number)

-(Zip Code)

-ACADIA PHARMACEUTICALS INC.
+Delaware 06-1376651 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification Number) Identification Number) 3611 Valley Centre Drive, Suite 300 San Diego, California 92130 (Address of Principal Executive Offices) 92130 (Zip Code) Registrant's telephone number, in (858) 558-2871 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.0001 per share The NASDAQ Global Select Market Securities registered pursuant to Section n 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of t Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section for such shorter period that the registrant was required to file such reports), and (2) has been subject to such Indicate by check mark whether the registrant has submitted electronically and posted on its corpora pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the re- Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not cor proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this F Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934: Large accelerated filer Accelerated filer $\Box$ Non-accelerated filer Smaller reporting company $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the S ecurities Exchange Act of 1934).
+Yes 🗆 No 🗵 As of June 30, 2016, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non- affiliates of the registrant was approximately \$2.3 billion, based on the closing price of the registrant's common stock on the NASDAQ Global Select Market on June 30, 2016 of \$32.46 per share.
+As of January 31, 2017, 121,407,626 shares of the registrant's common stock, \$0.0001 par value, w ere outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive Proxy Statement to be filed with the Securities and Exchange Commission by May 1, 2017 are incorporated by reference into Part III of this report.

-TABLE OF CONTENTS FORM 10-K For the Year Ended December 31, 2016
+TABLE OF CONTENTSFORM 10-KFor the Year Ended December 31, 2016